aretecode/eslint-plugin-no-for-each/README.md

 # known bugs
 - [ ] properly parse `Object.keys(apples).forEach(apple => delete apples[apple])` because it replaces `apple` with new var, but not `apples` so it leaves the `s`
+- [ ] nested loops, will do this soon
+- [ ] truncating body at some point

 # jsperf
 ```javascript